oscarlevin/pretext-tools/README.md

 Attributes are available if you start typing with "@".

+If you open a new empty document that you will include via `xi:include`, save it with a `.ptx` extension and then fill in the structure using a "!" snippet.

 To see a complete list of available snippets, hit Ctrl+Space.

 Here are some options that I find make snippets more useful.
 For each of these, open settings in VS code and search for them.